diegoledesma/unit-testing-netcore/README.md

 Verify if Yarn was installed correctly by running `yarn -v` Go to the "react-app" folder and run `yarn install --pure-lockfile`

+### Linux
+Exclude the Visual Studio installation and follow the rest of the steps from the macOS install.

 You're good to go!